OAEspinoza/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge

 ## Part One: Climate Data Exploration
+In this challenge, Python,  SQLAlchemy, and Flask were used to do a basic climate analysis and data exploration of a climate database, and a Flask API was designed based on the queries that were developed in the first part.
 ### Precipitation Analysis
 <br>
 See code and results in the accompanying climate_starter.ipynb file.
 Figure 1 below shoes the ploy of precipitation readings during the year before the most recent date in the database.